jeremyl-972/picture-this/README.md

 General Requirements:
 Use any language/framework you’d want.
 The communication doesn’t have to be in real-time (streaming), simple server with “healthCheck” route can be enough.
 Choose any way you want to pass/save the drawing to the other player. (probably canvas) The game needs to be adjusted only for mobile devices.

-Bonus: Use DB for saving the sessions and show the best session score in welcome screen.
-(The best session score is the highest score for minimum time played) Extra Bonus: Show to the guessing player a ‘video’ of the incoming drawing - for example, save the timeframes for each drawn pixel to restore the exact movements after.